 From the exotic to the downright quirky, Japan has much to offer families looking for fun and adventure.
 This 14-day family holiday takes you all around Japan, whizzing along in the world-famous bullet train.
 You'll visit technological Tokyo, a veritable melting pot of modernity mixed with ancient tradition, to pretty Kanazawa, humbling Hiroshima, and traditional Kyoto, with its classic temples and Geishas.
 With hands-on experiences, like making traditional sweets and bento boxes – and Samurai sword swinging if you're brave enough – you'll have plenty of Tell Tale family memories to cherish for years to come.

 Fly from a choice of airports in the UK, including Heathrow and Gatwick, Birmingham, Manchester, Newcastle, Humberside, Edinburgh, Glasgow, and Aberdeen.
 Our preferred airlines for this itinerary flying to Tokyo and back from the nearest airport to Kyoto (Kansai International) are KLM, Cathay Pacific and Emirates.
-If you don't live in the UK, ask us for advice.
+You can also start the tour in Tokyo.
+We recommend landing in Tokyo on a Monday if possible so your trip is not impacted by weekend busyness and Monday closures of some places.

 Day 2 meal(s) on plane

-You'll be met at the airport in Tokyo and taken to join a shuttle bus which will take you to your hotel.
-If you prefer, you can be driven in a private vehicle instead (see supplements section).
-You'll arrive in the heart of the city with time to relax and settle in – check out your Tell Tale pack for tips on where to visit nearby, including restaurants within walking distance.
+You'll be met at the airport in Tokyo by a driver holding a sign showing the Tell Tale 'magical pink peacock' logo and your name.
+You'll arrive in the city and have a bit of time to relax and settle in.
+Check out your Tell Tale pack for tips on where to visit nearby, including restaurants within walking distance.

 Day 3 breakfast, lunch, dinner